VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 * We could improve the cached snapshot implementation that we have for the **SeatsAvailability** aggregate.
 The current implementation is described in detail later in this chapter, and is designed to always check the event store for events that arrived after the system created the latest cached snapshot.
 If we could check that we are still using the same Service Bus session as we were when the system created the latest cached snapshot when we receive a new comand to process, then we would know if they could be other events in the event store.
 If the session hasn't changed, then we know we are the only writer so there is no need to check the event store.
 If the session has changed, then potentially someone else has written events associated with the aggregate to the store, and we need to check.
 * The application currently listens for all messages on all Service Bus subscriptions using the same priority.
 In practice, some messages are more important then others; therefore, when the application is under stress we should prioritize some message processing to minimize the impact on core application functionality.
 For example, we could identify certain read-models where we are willing to accept more latency.

-> **PoePersona:** We could also use autoscaling to scale out the application when load increases, but adding new instances takes time.
+> **PoePersona:** We could also use autoscaling to scale out the application when load increases (for example by using the [Autoscaling Application Block][aab]), but adding new instances takes time.
 By prioritizing certain message types, we can continue to deliver performance in key areas of the application while the autoscaler adds resources.

 * The current implementation uses randomly generated Guids as keys for all of the entities stored in out SQL Database instance.
 When the system is under heavy load, it may perform better if we use sequential Guids especially in relation to clustered indexes.
 For a discussion of sequential Guids, see [The Cost of GUIDs as Primary Keys][combguids].
 * As part of our optimizations to the system, we now process some commands in-process instead of sending them through the Service Bus.
 We could extend this to other commands and potentially the process manager.
 * In the current implementation, the process manager processes incoming messages and then the repository tries to send the outgoing messages synchronously (it uses the [Transient Fault Handling Application Block][tfhab] to retry sending commands if the Service Bus throws any exceptions due to throttling behavior).
 We could instead use a mechanism similar to that used by the **EventStoreBusPublisher** class so that the process manager saves a list of messages that must be sent along with its state in a single transaction, and then notifies a separate part of the system, that is responsible for sending the messages, that there are some new messages ready to send.

-**MarkusPersona:** The part of the system that is reponsible for sending the messages can do so asynchronously.
-It could also implement dynamic throttling for sending the messages and dynamically control how many parallel senders to use.
+> **MarkusPersona:** The part of the system that is reponsible for
+> sending the messages can do so asynchronously.
+It could also implement
+> dynamic throttling for sending the messages and dynamically control
+> how many parallel senders to use.

 ## Further changes that would enhance scalability